 - Explanation and breakout of extraordinary fringe benefit rates and associated charges (i.e., rates exceeding 35% of salaries and wages);

-- Explanation of the purpose and composition of, and method used to derive the costs of, each of the following: travel, equipment, supplies, sub-awards/contracts, and any other costs.
+- Explanation of the purpose and composition of, and method used to derive the costs of each of the following: travel, equipment, supplies, sub-awards/contracts, and any other costs.
 The applicant must include costs of any required travel described in this Solicitation.
-Mileage charges may not exceed 37.5 cents per mile, or the current Federal rate;
+Planned travel expenditures will not exceed 5% of the total HVRP funds requested.
+Mileage charges may not exceed 40.5 cents per mile or the current Federal rate;

-- All associated costs for retaining participant information pertinent to the follow-up survey, 180 days after the program performance period ends;
+- All associated costs for obtaining and retaining participant information pertinent to the follow-up survey, at 90 and 180 days after the program performance period ends;

 - Description/specification of, and justification for, equipment purchases, if any.
 Tangible, non-expendable, personal property having a useful life of more than one year and a unit acquisition cost of $5,000 or more per unit must be specifically identified; and

-- Identification of all sources of leveraged or matching funds and an explanation of the derivation of the value of matching/in-kind services.
-If resources/matching funds and/or the value of in-kind contributions are made available, please show in Section B of the Budget Information Sheet.
+- Matching funds, leveraged funds, and in-kind services are not required for HVRP grants.
+However, if matching funds, leverage funds, or in-kind services are to be used, an identification of all sources of leveraged or matching funds and an explanation of the derivation of the value of matching/in-kind services must be provided.
+When resources such as matching funds, leveraged funds, and/or the value of in-kind contributions are made available, please show in Section B of the Budget Information Sheet.

 (4) A completed Assurance and Certification signature page (Appendix C) (signed in blue ink) must be submitted;

 (5) All applicants must submit evidence of satisfactory financial management capability, which must include recent (within the last 18 months) financial and/or audit statements.
-Grantees are required to utilize Generally Accepted Accounting Practices (GAAP), maintain a separate accounting for these grant funds, and have a checking account;
+All successful grantees are required to utilize Generally Accepted Accounting Practices (GAAP), maintain a separate accounting for these grant funds, and have a checking account;

 (6) All applicants must include, as a separate appendix, a list of all employment and training government grants and contracts that it has had in the past three (3) years, including grant/contract officer contact information.
 VETS reserves the right to have a DOL representative review and verify this data;